ShakerFayez/Virtual-Job-Simulations/README.md

 # Virtual-Job-Simulations

-This repo contains my project solutions for case studies offered by various international companies through www.theforage.com
+This repo contains my solutions to projects and case studies from various international companies via www.theforage.com.